 Whole Spices – You will need a few whole spices such as cinnamon, cloves, green cardamoms, and bay leaves.

 Fresh Herbs – Fresh herbs like cilantro (fresh coriander leaves) and mint leaves add a refreshing flavor.

-Others – You will also need onions, vegetable oil, plain yogurt (dahi, curd), ginger garlic paste, tomatoes, lime juice, salt, and water.
+Others – You will also need onions, vegetable oil, plain yogurt (dahi, curd), ginger garlic paste, fresh tomatoes, lime juice, salt, and water.

 How To Make Ambur Chicken Biryani

 Wash 2 cups of Seeraga Samba Rice with water 2-3 times until the water runs clear.
 Soak it in 4-5 cups of water for 30 minutes.

 Heat 5 tablespoon of vegetable oil in a heavy bottom large pot over medium-high heat.